Inflation, Food Shortage, and Gas Crisis: Will it Get Worse?

 What is Inflation?

-In Southern Utah, building a new home may become out of reach for most families.
+Although lumber prices have stabilized, building a new home may become out of reach for most families.
 It’s the supply and demand game, less lumber, less building supplies, the higher the cost.
 And it’s not just Utah, it’s everywhere.

 Inflation, in many cases, can be a signal of a healthy economy.
-A moderate inflation rate encourages you to spend or invest your money today instead of saving it, thus improving the economy as the spending creates jobs and personal income levels.
+A moderate inflation rate encourages you to spend or invest your money today instead of saving it, thus improving the economy as spending creates jobs and personal income levels.

-You see, our economy works by having a steady balance.
-When one thing flips the scales, everything kind of goes into chaos.
-The basic reason we are seeing shortages and inflation is because of supply and demand changes!
+The basic reason we are seeing shortages and inflation in the Southeast is because of supply and demand changes with all the storm-related disruptions!
 Most of the time, we have a steady supply of items and it meets the demand of the people.
-However, when a crisis happens like shutting the economy down for covid, some things aren’t being produced and you can’t meet the demand.
-Other things are still produced but aren’t being consumed, so the prices go down.
+However, when a crisis happens like severe storms, some things aren’t being produced or can’t be delivered to meet the demand.
+In this situation, commodity prices like food and gas go up in response.

 What Are You Paying for Gas Today?

 What Shortages Do We Have?
-(What to Stock)

-Chicken and Beef Shortage
+Chicken and Beef Shortages

 Gas Shortage